Stephanie-Chou/DBCnotes/AngularandRails.md

 //= require_tree .
 ```
-4. You will also have your own views in Angular.
+4. **Views**You will also have your own views in Angular.
 Views are just plain old 'html' files. **Where to put them** Create a path '/public/templates'.
 Note that I just put views here because I followed a tutorial that said that's where they go.
 It might make more sense to put them in 'app/views'
+5. **Controller** create a main.js file.
+This will contain your frontend Angular controller. **where to put it** 'app/assets/javascripts'
+6. **More Views**You will need to add 'ng-app = appName' in your main html page like so: '<html ng-app = "appName">' appName should match the name you will give the angular module in your main.js file.

 ## resources
 a great resource.
 Maybe made by one of our ancestral DBCers?
 This is what I followed to get Angular set up with Rails.
 I highly endorse it.
 Don't neccessarily follow his lead on scaffolding or using coffeescript.
 https://www.honeybadger.io/blog/2013/12/11/beginners-guide-to-angular-js-rails

+The angular docs are crazy good. https://docs.angularjs.org/guide